 AIO’s are designed to be uncomplicated, and the Aspire Breeze passes that test.
-You slip off the plastic mouthpiece and use the previously mentioned metal plate to unscrew the chimney from the tank.
+Just slip off the plastic mouthpiece and use the previously mentioned metal plate to unscrew the chimney from the tank.

 The coil gets attached to the bottom of the chimney tube and has a gold-plated contact on its underside.
 The coil has a few wick holes (three to be exact) placed on its body, but given the entire apparatus will be dipped in e-juice it will be readily saturated.

-The tank is obviously a top-fill, and with the Breeze, you’ll need to use both hands to fill it, so it doesn’t tip over on you while you are filling it.
-Once your tank is filled, just replace the atomizer and chimney, screw it into place and replace the mouthpiece.
+The tank is obviously a top-fill, and with the Breeze, so it doesn’t tip over on you while filling it.
+Once the tank is filled, just replace the atomizer and chimney, screw it into place and replace the mouthpiece.

 How the Aspire Breeze Stacks Up

-The most obvious device to make a comparison with the Aspire Breeze is the Eleaf iCare Mini, which shares a lot of characteristics with the Aspire Breeze.
-They both share an internal tank with a drop-in atomizer and chimney, a side-viewing window, and two ways to inhale.
+Eleaf iCare Mini shares a lot of characteristics with the Aspire Breeze: they both share an internal tank with a drop-in atomizer and chimney, a side-viewing window, and two ways to inhale.